At Jimboomba we offer agility classes for beginners to competition level. This

 Printed maps of the agility course, called course

-, are often made available to the handlers before they run, to help the
+maps, are often made available to the handlers before they run, to help the

 handlers plan their course strategy.
 The course map contains icons indicating